guillaumecherel/TutorialEAForModelling/README-en.md

 One might wonder, for instance, if in our ant colony model the closest food source is always exploited before the furthest.
-Accordingly, we decide to compare the different patterns that the model generates, looing specifically at the amount time the model requires to drain the closest and the furthest food sources.
+Accordingly, we decide to compare the different patterns that the model generates, looking specifically at the amount time the model requires to drain the closest and the furthest food sources.

 As in the previous experiment, we consider a task that runs 10 replications of